promanenko/gigaspaces-sbp-jekyll/xap-hot-deploy.markdown

 {%summary%}{%endsummary%}

-This tool allows business logic to be refreshed without any system downtime and data loss (hot deploy).
-See XAP documentation for details.
+This tool allows business logic running as a PU to be refreshed (rolling PU upgrade) without any system downtime and data loss.
+The tool using the hot deploy approach , placing new PU code on the GSM PU deploy folder and later restart each PU instance.
+See XAP Hot Deploy documentation for details.

-The Tool will restart all processing units defined by the user.
-Old deployment files for specified pu's will be moved to a temporary folder.
-New files will be copied to the XAP deploy folder.
-After that the application will discover all processing units and restart them.
+To refresh the PU code the tool restarts all processing units for a given PU.
+Old deployment files for the specified PU will be moved into a temporary folder to be used in case the upgrade fails.
+New PU files will be copied to the XAP deploy folder prior the restart phase.
+The tool identifies all running PU instances and restart them once by one.
+Once the process is completed both primary and backup PU instances will run updated logic.

-# Stateful PU restart
+# Stateful PU Restart

 1. The tool discovers all processing unit instances and identifies their Space mode.
 2. All backups are restarted (each instance in a separate thread).
 3. All primaries are restarted.
 If the `double_restart` option is enabled, primaries are restarted twice to return to the original state (one by one).
 Without this option, primary partitions  are  restarted one time (each instance in a separate thread).
 Use `double_restart` if all instances should be placed in the “original” vm.

-# Stateless PU restart
+# Stateless PU Restart

-- the tool discover all processing unit instances and restarts them (each instance in separate thread).
+- The tool discover all processing unit instances and restarts them (each instance in separate thread).

 # Build

 Source files (`xap-hot-redeploy` folder) can be located anywhere on your machine.